 - End of life issues

-Vitals sign are “normal” and patient fell on the ground while trying to get up to go the bathroom.
-He can’t really explain why he fell.
-He hit his head on the nightstand corner and did not lose consciousness.
-He could not get up by himself and is too heavy for his wife.
-He has pain in his right leg and feels “fine” at the moment.
+Vital signs are “normal”.
+The patient fell while trying to go to the bathroom during the night.
+He can’t explain why he fell but is adamant that he did not hit his head on the nightstand corner on the way down and could not get up by himself.
+He could not get up by himself and was too heavy for his wife to lift.
+He has pain in his right leg but feels “fine” at the moment apart from a mild headache.